 Chemistry Placement Exam

 To be successful in Chem I (CHEM 121), students need a working knowledge of high school chemistry and of math through college algebra.
 In order to help ensure that students in Chem I have the necessary knowledge and skills, all students must take and pass the Chemistry Placement Exam, irrespective of any prior courses they have taken or degrees they have completed.
-Students who have registered in Chem I prior to taking the Chem Placement Exam will be removed from the class if they fail to pass the exam.
 While not a perfect predictor of success, experience has shown that a large proportion of students who fail the Chemistry Placement Exam are unable to complete Chem I successfully.
 Students who fail the Chemistry Placement Exam should take Preparatory Chemistry (CHEM 100) which has been developed specifically to prepare such students for Chem I. The Chem Placement Exam may be retaken after one school term has elapsed, although this is not recommended.
 Students will find that Preparatory Chemistry (CHEM 100) will prepare them for Chem I much more effectively than self study.
 Students who take CHEM 100 are still required to take and pass the Chemistry Placement Exam.

 The Chemistry Placement Exam is a 30 question, multiple choice, computer based test using the Accuplacer program.
 Half the questions are basic math questions; half are basic high school chemistry questions.
 Topics covered are: Math: Problems involving fractions, decimal and exponential numbers, ratios, percentages, basic algebra, and slope of the graph of a straight line.
 Chemistry: Definitions of elements, compounds, mixtures, atoms, molecules, ions and bond types.
 Problems involving percentages, density, atomic structure, formulas, molecular weight, moles, and reaction stoichiometry are included.
 To pass the exam a minimum of twenty questions must be answered correctly.